stratocraft/stratocraft.dev/README.md

    ---
    ```
 3. **Write your content** in Markdown
 4. **Commit and push** - the site will automatically update via webhook

+💡 Need an example of the posts?
+Check out the posts repo for the site at [github.com/stratocraft/posts](https://github.com/stratocraft/posts).

 ### Supported Frontmatter Fields